MayenkJoshi37/Diabetes_Prediction_WebApp/README.md

 ---

-## ⚠️ Caution & Medical Disclaimer

-🚫 **Not medical advice**: Informational only.
-Predictions rely entirely on user-entered data and model training.
-Health data is sensitive—implement HTTPS and data encryption in any deployment.
-It is strongly advised to include a disclaimer, for example:

-> _“This tool is for informational purposes only and is not a substitute for professional medical diagnosis or treatment.”_

----

-## ⚖️ Contributions & License

-📝 The source code is available under an open-source license (e.g., MIT, Apache 2.0) of your choosing.

-**Contributing ideas:**
-- Add public diabetes datasets (e.g., Pima Indian dataset variants).
-- Implement interpretability tools like SHAP or LIME to explain predictions.
-- Extend with mobile or offline UI support.

----

 ## ✅ Quick Summary

 - `model.py`: trains and saves a dropout-regularized neural network model.
 - `prediction.py`: loads saved model and scaler to make percentage-based diabetes predictions.
 - `app.py`: Flask web app with routes for home, prediction form, and `/predict` JSON API.
 - Provides a structured workflow: dataset ingestion → model training → input scaling → online inference.